 Introduction

-In this chapter, I present my analysis of the interview and archival data I collected for this study. key involved with NFC technology I asked my participants in the private sector to relate NFC technology to broader industry trends such as MaaS.
+In this chapter, I present my analysis of the interview and archival data I collected for this study.
+My interview guide sought to capture how benefits of NFC technology were framed by key actors involved with NFC technology.
+I explicitly asked questions about the benefits of their chosen NFC technology as well as broader questions about the importance of adopting NFC for their agency and other agencies.
+I asked my participants in the private sector to relate NFC technology to broader industry trends such as MaaS.
 During my analysis, I supplemented my interview transcripts with archival documents to give voice to the providers of NFC technology solutions and to relate them to the accounts provided by my participants.

 My results are arranged into sections according to five themes: